timabell/timwise.co.uk/_posts/2019-10-14-merge-vs-rebase.md

 ### Should You Rebase?

-A rebase onto from master is done like this:
+A rebase onto master is done like this:

 ```
 git fetch